 The Canadian Beef Cattle Research, Market Development and Promotion Agency is run by a 16-member board of directors comprised of: provincial cattle producers (10), four members named by the Canadian Meat Council, one representative of importers and another member from the retail and food service sector.

-Canada Beef has authority to promote the marketing and production of beef cattle, beef and beef products for the purposes of interprovincial, export and import trade and to conduct and promote research activities related to beef and beef products.
+Beef PRA has authority to promote the marketing and production of beef cattle, beef and beef products for the purposes of interprovincial, export and import trade and to conduct and promote research activities related to beef and beef products.
 Every person who sells beef cattle in interprovincial trade pays the Agency a levy of $1.00 for each head of beef cattle sold.

-In 2010, the Canada Beef Working Group was formed to investigate and develop a new organizational structure for maximizing efficiencies for domestic and international beef marketing activities.
+In 2010, the Beef PRA Working Group was formed to investigate and develop a new organizational structure for maximizing efficiencies for domestic and international beef marketing activities.
 The Working Groupâ€™s final report, released in January 2011, recommended the merging of the Canadian Beef Export Federation (CBEF), the Beef Information Centre (BIC) and the Agency into a restructured Agency.
 As part of this merger, the Agency changed its name to Canada Beef.

 The agency helps beef producers expand their markets and increase sales.
 Consumers benefit as well from an increased access to information on beef products, including their quality, and their nutritional profile.